KULL-Centre/_2025_Larsen_degron_transcriptionfactors/README.md

 - **score**: Scripts for calculating scores.
 FACS data files are available on ERDA
 - **models**: Scripts for training models
 - **plots**: Scripts for plotting

+Sequencing counts and FASTQ files are available on [ERDA](https://sid.erda.dk/sharelink/fKpEMvwVhJ)